Your cost of attendance

 control (living, transportation and personal expenses) and divide that by the

-number of months in your financial aid budget (should be between nine and 12
+number of months in your financial aid budget (this should be between nine and 12

-months).
-This will give you an estimated monthly financial aid budget.
-Try to live
+will give you the estimated monthly living allowance that is part of your financial aid budget.
+Try to live under this

 Ways to control and reduce costs